Reciprocity, solidarity, truth

 Reciprocity is a well-known, very old value.
 It is the basis for the famous “Golden Rule” which was first suggested by Confucius: “Do not do unto others as you would not want others to do unto you.”
 It is a value that has proven its worth.
 Virtually all religions have adopted this principle.
 When GB Shaw suggested “Do unto others as you would others do unto you”, the formula ceases to work, because others may not have the same taste as you!

-We must distinguish “reciprocity in the good” whose reference is life and “reciprocity in the “evil” whose reference is no longer life, but revenge, if not death!
+We must distinguish “reciprocity in the good” whose reference is life and “reciprocity in the evil” whose reference is no longer life, but revenge, if not death!
 The deterring effect of the lex talionis – “an eye for an eye, a tooth for a tooth…” – is well known for its dissuasive effect; however, its perfect symmetry traps it in a vicious circle, hindering any evolution.
-It requires forgetting the great wisdom of the Ancients, who invented “forgiveness”, a form of tolerance which breaks the symmetry of this law and allows situations to evolve.
+Let’s not forget the great wisdom of the Ancients, who invented “forgiveness”, and “tolerance” which breaks the symmetry of this law and allows situations to evolve.